sf-wdi-17/notes/lectures/week-07/_1_monday/dusk/README.md

 brett.pets.map(&:name)
 brett.pets.each {|x| puts "My pet is named #{x.name}!"}
 fido.owner

+# What's going to be returned when we do this?
+fido.owner.name
 ```

 Remember: We just saw that in Rails, we can associate two model **instances** together using the `<<` operator.